-NPS staff would pursue an interagency visitor information/orientation facility/science and research facility in the upper keys with other agencies (e.g., such as the NOAA (Florida Keys National Marine Sanctuary), the U.S. Fish and Wildlife Service, and Florida State Parks, and Florida Fish and Wildlife Conservation Commission), and partners (e.g., universities and research/science institutions).
-Such a partnership facility would facilitate improved management and understanding of park, ecosystem, resource, and visitor use issues, and would be created only if there is adequate support and involvement from other partners.
+NPS staff would pursue an interagency visitor information/orientation facility in the upper keys with other agencies such as the National Oceanic and Atmospheric Administration (Florida Keys National Marine Sanctuary), the U.S. Fish and Wildlife Service, and Florida State Parks.
+Such a partnership facility would be created only if there is adequate support and involvement from other partners.
 This could be a convenient location for visitors to get information about recreational opportunities and regulations among the various park and protected areas, as well as interpretation of Florida Bay and keys marine environments.
 This facility could be yet another venue to support the proposed Everglades National Park boater education/permit program.

 The northwest portion of the East Everglades Addition, where much of the private and commercial airboat use typically occurs, would be managed as the frontcountry zone (see "NPS Preferred Alternative" map).
-Almost all the remaining area would be managed as backcountry (nonmotorized), providing the classic Everglades wilderness experience of solitude and adventure.
-The Chekika area would be managed as a developed zone.
+The remaining area would be managed as backcountry (nonmotorized), providing the classic Everglades wilderness experience of solitude and quiet.